jackboot7/slack-subreddit-webhook/README.rst

 To use it, you'll need to have the Imgur API's credentials, which can be obtained at `Imgur's API page`_.

+You'll have to add a Outgoing-Webhook to your Slack app, using your configured URL.

 Installation
 ============